1. What is the TVAM/CCSVI Procedure?

 Stents are man-made ‘tubes’ constructed of mesh metal, inserted into the vein to prevent, or counteract, a localized flow constriction.
 Stents are not a typical part of the treatment program.

 5. Do you offer stem cell therapy with your angioplasty?

-We have developed a relationship with the Newport Beach Stem Cell Treatment Center Newport Beach Stem-Cell Center.
-You may now have consecutive stem-cell and Vasovagal therapy (enhanced CCSVI procedure).
-Our relationship with NBSC, with reduced travel and lodging expenses, allows combined therapy for lowest available expense.
+No but Newport Beach Stem Cell Treatment Center Newport Beach Stem-Cell Center is just down the street from our center.
+You may now have consecutive stem-cell and TVAM in one visit.
+This reduces travel and lodging expenses, allows combined therapy for lowest available expense.